 There are two levels of criminal assault.
 Simple assault is a misdemeanor, or disorderly persons offense, which results in mild to moderate injury.
 Aggravated assault, which is a felony or indictable crime, is more serious because it results in severe and sometimes permanent injury.
 This same concept also applies to sexual assault, which has an aggravated form subject to enhanced penalties in the event of a conviction.
-In this article, our sexual assault lawyers will explain what makes an offense “aggravated,” and how the criminal penalties change for defendants in New Jersey.

 But what makes an offense “aggravated” to begin with?